mnestorov/wp-plugin-boilerplate/README.md

 - **.gitignore** - used to exclude certain files from the repository.
 - **CHANGELOG.md** - the list of changes to the core project.
 - **README.md** - the file that you’re currently reading.
-- **dx-plugin-name** - directory that contains the source code
+- **dx-plugin-name** - directory that contains the source code.

 ## Features

 - The DX Plugin Boilerplate is based on the [Plugin API](http://codex.wordpress.org/Plugin_API), [Coding Standards](https://developer.wordpress.org/coding-standards/), and [Documentation Standards](https://developer.wordpress.org/coding-standards/inline-documentation-standards/php/).
-- All classes, functions, and variables are documented so that you know what you need to change.
+- All classes, methods, functions, and variables are documented so that you know what you need to change.
 - The DX Plugin Boilerplate uses a strict file organization scheme and that makes it easy to organize the files that compose the plugin.
 - The plugin includes a **'.pot'** file as a starting point for internationalization.